 By Douglas Trattner

-Award-winning journalist and Cleveland native Douglas Trattner uncovers every nook and cranny of his favorite city, sharing his love of this often overlooked mecca, from the 20,000 acres of Cleveland’s Metroparks, to the famous Rock and Roll Hall of Fame.
-Douglas provides unique trip strategies including the Three-Day Best of Cleveland, Foodie Fun in Ohio City, and Take the Kids: Baseball, Hot Dogs and Foul Tips.
-Moon Cleveland is packed with insider’s information on dining, transportation and accommodations.
-Complete with details on hot-air ballooning over Amish Country, angling for Walleye on Lake Erie, and zipping through town on a segway, Moon Cleveland gives travelers the tools they need to create a more personal and memorable experience.
+Award-winning journalist and Cleveland native Douglas Trattner knows the best way to experience this often overlooked mecca.
+After investigating every nook and cranny of his favorite city, he now shares his expertise in Moon Cleveland.
+Whether you’re interested in exploring the 20,000 acres of Cleveland’s Metroparks or spending the afternoon indoors at the famous Rock and Roll Hall of Fame, Trattner guides you to exciting activities for all ages—including hot-air ballooning over Amish Country, angling for Walleye on Lake Erie, and zipping through town on a Segway.
+Packed with insider’s information on dining, transportation and accommodations, Moon Cleveland gives travelers the tools they need to create a more personal and memorable experience.

 What’s inside Moon Cleveland